rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 flake8 = "*"
 ```

-In the `django` package line, you don't see the "*", you see the specific version indicated in the command.
+In the `Django` package line, you don't see the "*", you instead see the specific version indicated in the command.
 If you need to uninstall a package, for example `django-drip-campaigns`, just run:

 ```